TinfFoil/AriEmozione/README.md

 ## Set-up and installation
-1. aa
+1. Install Pandas
-2. aa
+2. Install Numpy
-3. aaa
-Keras
+3. Install Keras
-Numpy
-Pandas
-Sklearn
-it_core_news_sm
+4. Install sklearn
+5. Download it_core_news_sm so that the tokenizer can function
-fasttext
+6. Install fasttext
-D:/vec/cc.it.300.vec/cc.it.300.vec
-will add more information tomorrow
+7. Install fasttext's pre-trained vectors and save it at the right directory path

 ## If you wish to cite our paper: